 However, the prize for creative budget cuts won by adding the wheel-less train situation.
 Don’t be alarmed, the train still works fine.

-5 Top Tips For Visiting Hogwarts Express Orlando
+5 Beginner Tips For Riding the Hogwarts Express at Universal Orlando Resort

 Now that you know what to expect on your Hogwarts Express adventure, let’s go through a few tips to make your trip so much fun.

-Therefore, you should buy snacks and in the queue of King’s Cross so that you don’t get hungry on the train.
+So, you should buy snacks in the queue of King’s Cross Station so that you don’t get hungry on the train.

 The queue for the Hogwarts Express on the Diagon Alley side is indoor whereas the queue on the Hogsmeade side is both outdoor and indoor.